-It is not like I think I’m about to die.
+It’s not like I think I’m about to die.
 In fact, dying is hard for me to imagine.
-There is a creeping sense of fragility, but it usually only comes over me when I’m about to do something stupid.
-It could be the first onset of wisdom that makes me look a strange horse in the eye and try to read his soul before I jump on.
+But, there is a creeping sense of fragility.
+It usually only comes over me when I’m about to do something stupid, like looking into a strange horse's eye and trying to read its soul before I jump on.
 Life has suddenly gotten less physical.
-I don’t lift heavy objects anymore without help.
+I don’t lift heavy objects anymore.
 Walking is still a great pleasure to me but now, before I set off, I notice and consider the distance and change of elevation like never before.
-That contraction of the physical is probably all normal and good and it really doesn’t bother me much.
-What bothers me most is a new focus and feeling of helplessness with regard to purpose.
-It is a kind of exhaustion and it makes me consider the future as if I have lost some power to mold it.
-I have always been a dreamer, but now I feel myself planning more, weighing the options, noticing the flaws in the dreams.
+That contraction of the physical is probably all normal and good, and I can bear it.
+What bothers me most, is a new focus and feeling of helplessness with regard to purpose.
+It is a kind of exhaustion that makes me reconsider the future as if I have lost some power to mold it.
+I have always been a dreamer, but now I feel myself planning more, weighing the options, noticing the flaws in the dream.

-My new-found mortality is not simply the sudden realization and fear of risk.
-The risks of life have always scared the hell out of me, but I usually went ahead because I felt strong and the dream was so much more powerful than the fear.
+My new-found mortality is not simply the sudden realization of fear and risk.
+The risks of my life have always scared the hell out of me, but I usually went ahead because I felt strong and the dream was so much more powerful than the fear.
 But of course, dreams are personal things and the weight of them falls on the dreamer’s shoulders.
-It isn’t fair to expect others to step into the harness of another’s dream, though it does happen.
-I have a brother who has two sons who have, to my brother’s great surprise and delight, stepped into his business and are running it in a way that is inspiring.
-There is no one in the wings to take over this buffalo ranch with its belief in good food and the restoration of the Great Plains.
-I suspect that is why I hesitate to take advantage of what I am sure are opportunities to expand and prefect the operation and the dream.
-Maybe the sense of our mortality is not so much the realization that we will one day die, but that, when the inevitable happens, there may not be anyone to step in and tend your dreams.
+It isn’t fair to expect others to step into the harness of another’s dream.
+I’m lucky to have a daughter and a son-in-law in the wings to take over this buffalo ranch and the meat business.
+They too have a belief in good food and the restoration of the Great Plains, but one can never be sure.
+Maybe the sense of my mortality is not so much the realization that I will one day die, but that, when the inevitable happens, there may not be anyone to step in and tend the dream.

-Anyone who cares to think can stand on the deck of this ranch house and look out over the Cheyenne River and know that the temporal relationship between the Great Plains and a man is severely out to scale.
-Time simply acts on one differently than the other.
-For a man to affect any sort of restoration or new realization about our relationship to the environment is way bigger that a single human life – if it is possible at all.
-A guy hates to think of his life’s work sliding backward after he’s gone but that is what happens to most of us.
+Anyone who cares to think, can stand on the deck of this ranch house and look over the Cheyenne River and know that the temporal relationship between the Great Plains and a man/woman is severely out to scale.
+Time simply acts on one differently in those two concepts.
+For a man to affect any sort of restoration (or new realization) about our relationship to the environment is way bigger than any single human life – if it is possible at all.
+A guy hates to think of his life’s work sliding backward after he’s gone.
 It is really only ideas that have a chance of bridging gaps between generations.
 If an idea can be established then the next generation gets to start at a different place than the last generation.
-It might be two steps forward and one step back but it seems to be the way it works.
-So the real question is not so much one of the mortality of man as it is one of the immortality of ideas.
+It might be two steps forward and one step back, but it seems to be the way it works.
+So, the real question is not so much one of the mortality of a single man/woman as it is one of the immortality of ideas.